liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 All use cases requested public verifiability of packet transit history.
 Proof-of-Transit (POT) is a proof that a packet DID transit certain network elements.
 A secure POT mechanism should truthfully reflect the identity of the network element and its attributes.
 The "attribute" could be different:

- - For simple POT, the "attribute" means the path it is on, and the relative index of this element on the path.
+ - For simple POT, the "attribute" means the path it is on, and its relative position/order on the path.
 This is the goal of POT mechanism defined in {{-CISCOPOT}}.

  - For richer POT, the "attribute" means it could be a list of attributes: trustworthiness, security capabilities it has, geolocation, vendor, etc. This needs the definition of attributes of a network element, which is discussed in {{reqattributes}}